Temp Tag 101: Temporary License Plates Explained. What You Need to Know

 • Importing a vehicle: International imports often need temporary registration while waiting for permanent approval.
 Working with a trusted provider like Dirt Legal helps avoid costly mistakes.

-The length of time you can use a temporary tag for a car depends on your state:
+The validity of a temporary tag depends on your state:

-• 10-day tags: For inspections or VIN verifications.
+• 10-day tags: Used for inspections or VIN verifications

-• 90-day tags: For special cases such as custom builds, imports, or documentation delays.
+• 90-day tags: For imports, custom builds, or extended documentation delays

-Each state sets its own rules and fees.
-For example, Florida charges $40 for a 90-day temp tag.
-Extensions are rare; driving with expired temp tags risks fines, towing, or impoundment.
+Rules, fees, and renewal options differ by state.
+For example, Florida charges $40 for a 90-day temporary tag.
+Driving with an expired tag may result in fines, towing, or impoundment.

-The cost of a temporary car tag varies.
-Some states use a flat rate; others base fees on weight, value, or year of the vehicle.
-Expect to pay from a few dollars up to several hundred, depending on your location.
+Costs for a temporary car tag vary widely—some states use a flat fee, while others base it on vehicle weight, value, or year.
+Expect anywhere from a few dollars up to several hundred.

 • Certificate of title (or application)